terrywalker866/pyblog.me/README.md

-# pyblog.me
-I made a Python Blog using Flask.
-This project uses the Flask extensions; Flask-Mail, Flask-Login, Flask-Bcrypt, Flask-WTF, and FlaskSQLAlchemy to operate most of the website.
-I modeled a database.
-I learned too make queries, use validators, and make configurations within an app.
-I implemented blueprints and templates too aid with the organization of the code.
-I implemented environment variables to keep important data private.
+# Full-Featured Blog Web App with Flask
+run.py runs all of the code.

+venv folder is the virtual environment for installed Scripts needed to import the Libraries to run this app.

+dev1 folder contains the code for the apps structure.